 3) Any player who comes off the sideline to participate in a fight will be disqualified or ejected.

 4) If either team leaves the bench during a fight the game will be forfeited immediately.

 Teams may incur bench fouls for a variety of reasons to include but not limited to:

-1) Players on the sidelines or spectators interfering with play or an official
+1) Players or non-players interfering with play or an official

 2) Disrespect toward officials or other players or non-players

 3) Players or non-players in the designated restricted zone during a live play

 5) Teams not remaining in the designated team box